execRooted/Tasky/README.md

    - Delete the local .NET project folder

    - Optionally remove ~/.local/bin from your PATH if empty

+   - Delete the /var/lib/tasky directory created during instalation

    ---

    <h3>💡 Notes</h3>

-   -  Task data is stored in tasks.json in the working directory by default — you can change this to a fixed config path if desired.
+   -  Task data is stored in tasks.json in the /var/lib/tasky directory by default — you can change this to whatever you prefer.
+It was added there for global access.